 Ad Fontes Media rates Chicks On The Right in the Hyper-Partisan Right category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
-Chicks On The Right is a website with a mission to “advance the cause of conservatism through data-driven and opinion-driven commentary in an informal and entertaining way.”
-The site was founded in 2009 and is owned by Amy Jo Clark and Miriam Weaver, who also host a radio show in Indianapolis and a podcast, and have written a book.
-The website records more than 890,000 visits per month.
+Chicks On The Right is a website whose mission is "to advance the cause of conservatism through commentary in an informal and entertaining way.”
+The site was founded in 2009 and is owned by former radio hosts Amy Jo Clark and Miriam Weaver, who also host a podcast and have written a book.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.